dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 of hybrid algorithms that best solve your problem.

 Ocean software's :doc:`dwave-system </docs_system/sdk_index>`
-:class:`~dwave.system.samplers.LeapCQMHybridSampler` class enables you to easily incorporate Leap's hybrid CQM solvers into your application:
+:class:`~dwave.system.samplers.LeapHybridCQMSampler` class enables you to easily incorporate Leap's hybrid CQM solvers into your application:

 >>> from dwave.system import LeapHybridCQMSampler